1960 Plymouth Valiant V-200 (4dr Sedan)

 Nearly 200,000 Valiants were produced in 1960 yet these very inexpensive classics are barely seen today in any condition.
 Most that are still around, have been drastically changed or customized in some form or another.
 A limited few remain as they left the factory, Like This One.

 The interior seating appears as if it has been redone at some point in its original NOS material.
-Today, it looks like new as does the dash and all of its trim.
+Today, it looks like new.
+The dash, doors and all interior trim looks fantastic and are all original.
 Everything works as it should including the AM radio.
-Back in the day, these radios still had tubes, not transistors, so give it 30seconds to warm up and shes perfect.
+Back in the day, these radios still had tubes, not transistors, so give it 20 seconds to warm up and shes perfect.
 Its amazing that its survived so long.
-The car has Air Conditioning and the old Chrysler label right where Chrysler would have put it.
-Im not sure if A Valiant could have came with AC in 1960 but this one has it.
-It may have been Dealer installed but I just dont know.
-The good thing is; it has it now!
+This Valiant has Air Conditioning and the old Chrysler label right where Chrysler would have put it.
+Im not sure if a Valiant could have came with AC in 1960 but this one has it.
+We believe this AC was Dealer installed but we just dont know.
+The good thing is; it has it now… and its cold!